TypeScript 5.4: More Powerful Types, Fewer Tricks

 Compiler Performance

 The release notes mention lower memory use, faster incremental builds, and better type-instance deduplication.
-The truth is that in a ten-file project you will notice nothing.
-In a monorepo with hundreds of packages and a tsc --build that took minutes, the difference is perceptible — not transformative, but enough to make CI breathe.
-If your main pain point is type-check time, this release does not fix it; look at ts-go or parallel build setups.
+In a ten-file project you will notice nothing.
+In a monorepo with hundreds of packages and a tsc --build that took minutes, the difference is perceptible but not transformative.

 What It Does Not Bring and What Can Break